Maritime transport: an economic pillar that needs transformation

 Simply fill out the form below and we’ll get back to you as soon as possible.

-A solution already tested and validated by key maritime players
+A proven solution, already tested and validated by key maritime players

-The Beyond the Sea technology is already operational on several vessels, thanks to trusted partnerships with major industry stakeholders:
+The Beyond the Sea technology is already in operation on several vessels, thanks to strong industry partnerships:

 Les Abeilles / French Navy

-A strategic collaboration to validate the operational use of kite systems on state support vessels.
+A strategic collaboration to validate the operational use of kite technology on state support vessels.

-Cap Bourbon, a subsidiary of the Le Garrec Group, will equip the Cap Kersaint, a deep-sea longliner based in Réunion Island, with a full-scale 100 m² SeaKite® system by end of 2025.
+Cap Bourbon, a subsidiary of the Le Garrec Group, will equip the longline fishing vessel Cap Kersaint, based in La Réunion, with a 100 m² SeaKite® system by the end of 2025.
+Installation has been underway since mid-November.